lukasaron/terraform-provider-stripe/docs/resources/stripe_card.md

 may have to continue handling full credit card information directly.
 If this applies to you, you can enable unsafe processing in your [dashboard](https://dashboard.stripe.com/settings/integration).

+~> Using the stripe_card resource may potentially leak credit card information into your Terraform State.
+Please see these recommendations on how to treat sensitive data in Terraform State.

 ## Example Usage

 ```hcl